We are currently accepting applications for the 2024 – 2025 class of Clinical Leadership Fellows.

 Justin List, MD, MAR, MSc

-Assistant Vice President for Quality and Safety
+Assistant Vice President, Value and Patient Safety

 Other administrative and clinical leaders throughout NYC Health + Hospitals will be part of the program design and delivery.